EasonLiaw/Wafer_Status_Classification/README.md

 **Project Instructions (Docker)**
 ---
 A suitable alternative for deploying this project is to use Docker, which allows easy deployment on other running instances.

-Docker image is created under Windows Operating system for this project, therefore these instructions will only work on other windows instances.
+<b>Note that docker image is created under Windows Operating system for this project, therefore these instructions will only work on other windows instances.</b>

-Note that Docker Desktop needs to be installed into your local system, before proceeding with the following steps:
+Docker Desktop needs to be installed into your local system, before proceeding with the following steps:

 1. Download and extract the zip file from this github repository into your local machine system.
 <img src="https://user-images.githubusercontent.com/34255556/160223555-388eb56f-7ca5-4d40-88ca-ad80b1638599.png" width="600" height="200">